zammad/zammad-user-documentation/extras/knowledge-base.rst

 **rich text editing capabilities** available in the Zammad ticket composer.
 That means you can use the same
 :doc:`keyboard shortcuts </advanced/keyboard-shortcuts>` to insert formatted
-text, bullet lists, and more.
+text, bullet lists and more.
 You can even add file attachments and links!

 Different link types
-   **Web link**
+   Web link
      URLs pointing to other websites.

-   **Link Answer**
+   Link Answer
       Internal references to other knowledge base answers (will not break if destination URL changes).

-   **Linked Tickets**
+   Image
+      Include an image from your computer in the answer.
+Unlike file attachments, these images are embedded directly in the answer.

+   Video
+      Include a video to embed in the answer.
+By default, you can embed videos from Vimeo and YouTube.
+Depending on your Zammad settings, MediaCMS and PeerTube instances can be enabled by your admin as well.
+A list of supported video services is displayed in the video dialog below the URL field.

+   Linked Tickets
       Internal references to Zammad tickets (visible only in preview and edit mode).

-   **Tags**
+   Attachments
+      Add any file as an attachment to your answer.
+Such an attachment isn't embedded in the body of the answer.
+Readers can download it by clicking on it in the attachment section.

+   Tags
       Can help to categorize or label answers for better search results.
-Please note that tags are visible publicly and can be the same like those in your tickets.
+Please note that tags are visible publicly and can be the same as those in your tickets.

 Visibility
    Set the visibility of an answer to control who can see an article,